whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/articles/one-year-of-taking-adderall-to-help-with-writing-focus.md

 **Introducing My Next Book, Brought to You By Pfizer**

-Writing with [[Adderall]] helps you focus.
+Writing with [[home-mthrfckr/notes/articles/adderall]] helps you focus.
 It doesn’t do the work for you.

 One thing I’ve mentioned to several of the people who’ve written in: you really need to have a task in mind or project in front of you when you’re on it. [[Research]]-based projects aren’t as ideal as projects where you know what you have to do, you’re just having trouble doing it.